bhartl/bio-feedback/README.md

 The *OpenSignals (r)evolution* Documentation can be found [here](./doc/bioplux/OpenSignals_Manual.pdf).

-Documentation and example data analysis for the different channels can be found [here](https://biosignalsplux.com/products/sensors.html) for each sensor (choose sensor and click on Downloads to access jupyter-notebooks and sample data).
+Documentation and example data analysis for the different channels can be found [here](doc/bioplux/sensors) for each sensor or check the [biosignalsplux sensors'-page](https://biosignalsplux.com/products/sensors.html): choose the required sensor and click on the DOWNLOADS menu to access jupyter-notebooks and sample data.

 [comment]: <> (#### Installation &#40;for linux&#41;)